nikakvo/GKI_KernelSU_SUSFS/README.md

 - **Locally:** if no key is found, one is auto-generated once at `<workspace>/boot_sign_key.pem` and reused for every subsequent build.
 - **CI:** the same key content should be set as the `BOOT_SIGN_KEY` repository secret.

-For most users on an unlocked bootloader this is a formality (AVB verification is typically bypassed), but it matters if you ever lock the bootloader against a custom AVB key.
+For most users on an unlocked bootloader this is a formality (AVB verification is typically bypassed).

 ---